 I completed my Bachelors and Masters (Dual) Engineering degrees from the Indian Institute of Technology (IIT) Madras.
-As a Stanford Graduate Fellow, I studied the dynamics of attention-related brain netowrks using functional neuroimaging (fMRI).
-I completed my Ph.D. investigating the role of the midbrain in selective attention, with a combination of in-vivo and in-vitro electrophysiology and neuromorphic modeling.
-As a Dean's Postdoctoral Fellow at the Stanford University School of Medicine, I develop neural and behavioral assays for teasing apart component processes of attention.
+As a Stanford Graduate Fellow, I studied the dynamics of attention-related brain netowrks using functional neuroimaging (fMRI) during my Ph.D.
+As a Dean's Postdoctoral Fellow at the Stanford University School of Medicine I investigated the role of the midbrain in selective attention, with a combination of in-vivo and in-vitro electrophysiology and behavioral assays in animal models, in addition to developing neuromorphic computational models of the midbrain.

-As an Associate Professor, former DBT Wellcome Trusst India Alliance Fellow and (now) DST SwarnaJayanti Fellow, T lead the Cognition, Computation and Behavior Lab at the Centre for Neuroscience (CNS) at IISc.
-Our Lab studies the neural basis of attention and experimental (fMRI, decision-making behaviors with both EEG, tACS) and computational modeling approaches.
-As TMS, an Associate Faculty of the Department of Computer Science and Automation (CSA), I collaborate with Google Research to develop deep learning models for reliable, automated disease diagnosis with medical images.
+As an Associate Professor, I lead the Cognition, Computation and Behavior Lab at the Centre for Neuroscience (CNS) at IISc.
+We study the neural basis of human attention and decision-making with both experiments (fMRI, EEG, TMS, tACS) and computational modeling.
+As an Associate Faculty of the Department of Computer Science and Automation (CSA), I collaborate with Google Research to develop deep learning models for automated disease diagnosis with medical images.
+I was formerly a DBT Wellcome Trust India Alliance Intermediate Fellow and am (now) a DST SwarnaJayanti Fellow and Gore Subraya Bhat Chair Associate Professor in Digital Health.